 The decisions you make today will impact the future of your business for years to come.
 Email Rea & Associates to learn more about the pros and cons of LLCs and S-Corps, as well as other options that may be available to address your specific challenges.

-By Gene Spittle, CPA, PFS, CGMA (Wooster office)
+By Kyle Stemple, CPA, CGMA (New Philadelphia office)